JulianMayorga/opsworks-elixir/README.md

 # OpsWorks Elixir Cookbook

-With this cookbook you can install Erlang and Elixir on a OpsWorks instance (currently Ubuntu based).
+With this cookbook you can install Erlang and Elixir on an OpsWorks instance (currently Ubuntu based).